 2004-05 Panini Megacracks Lionel Messi #71

-The 2004-05 Panini Megacracks card is considered, by many collectors, to be Lionel Messi’s main rookie card, because it’s his first release by a major card manufacturing brand.
+The 2004-05 Panini Megacracks (#71) card is widely considered to be Lionel Messi’s main rookie card, because it’s his first release by a major card manufacturing brand.

 It also shows a young Messi in action with the ball.

-This card already sells for hundreds of thousands in a grade 10.
+This card already sells for hundreds of thousands in a PSA or BGS grade 10.
 There’s no doubt it’s one of the most valuable soccer cards there is, and it will stay that way well into the future.

 2004-05 Panini Megacracks Barcelona Lionel Messi #35, 62 & 89